carlst99/PS2MapTool/README.md

 ## Usage

-1. Grab a copy of PS2MapTool from the [releases](https://github.com/carlst99/PS2MapTool/releases).
+1. Grab a copy of PS2MapTool from the [releases](https://github.com/carlst99/PS2MapTool/releases/latest).
 Only Windows x64 binaries are available, although the code is platform-independent should you wish to compile it yourself for another platform.

     1. There are two flavours of binaries - framework-dependent and self-contained.
-The former is much smaller in size (~3mb vs ~28mb) but requires you to have the [.NET 5 Runtime](https://dotnet.microsoft.com/download) installed.
+The former is much smaller in size (~3mb vs ~19mb) but requires you to have the [.NET 6 or greater Runtime](https://dotnet.microsoft.com/download) installed.

 2. Open your favourite terminal and run the following command in the directory you downloaded the binary to.
 The built-in help will guide you from here.
     ```